elzedlna/BookingHive/README.md

 # BookingHive - Hotel Booking System

 A hotel booking system built with Laravel that allows users to book hotels, hotel owners to manage their properties, and administrators to oversee the platform.
+This system implements the user collaborative-filtering algorithm (UBCF) for an individual personalization features when browsing the hotels.

 ## Prerequisites